Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Long Island Home Heating Fuel Comparison

 Residences have a choice of fuels that can be used when it comes to heating.
-Natural Gas is the preferred choice in Long Island, used by 507,040 or 52% of homeowners.
-The 2nd most popular primary heating fuel for Long Island families is Heating Oil, used by 337,306 homes (34%).
+Natural Gas is the most popular choice in Long Island, used by 507,040 or 52% of residents.
+The 2nd most popular primary heating fuel for Long Island residents is Heating Oil, used by 337,306 homes (34%).
 The other homes are heated with Electricity (8%), Propane (3%), Other (1%), and Wood (0.3%).

 Heating Oil (Fuel Oil) Use in Long Island